MarioArnt/blog/source/_posts/serverless-func-tests.md

 # Implement functional tests for serverless architectures

+> *Important*: this article is outdated !
+This is not the correct way to run functional tests on lambda/dynamoDB projects.
+There are faster and more reliable way to do it without launching a serverless-offline process.

-I recently have to write functional tests for a NodeJS serverless application.
+I recently had to write functional tests for a NodeJS serverless application.

 The setup process is not that obvious so I decided to post an article here to explain how to get started.